realmazharhussain/gdm-tools/README.md

-gdm-theme -s default ~/cat.jpg gdm-theme set Yaru-dark gdm-theme reset
+gdm-theme -s default ~/cat.jpg gdm-theme set Yaru-dark gdm-theme reset gdm-theme -b update gdm-theme backup restore
 ```

+## FAQ:

+1. When I try to set default GDM theme using `gdm-theme` tool, it sets some other theme instead of the default theme.
+What should I do?

+   **Ans:** You should reinstall the package `gnome-shell-common` and then run `gdm-theme backup update`.
+This will fix the issue.

+2. Why does that happen?

+   **Ans:** That could happen if you use some other program to set GDM theme before using `gdm-theme` tool.
+More information is available in *WARNING* section of `gdm-theme(1)` man page.
+To read it, install `gdm-tools` and then run the command `man 1 gdm-theme` on the terminal.
+When man page shows up, type `/warning` and press enter.
+This will take you straight to the warning section of man page.

 ## Contribute

 If you like the project and want to contribute, you can do so by providing feedback or directly contributing code to it.
 To provide feedback, you can open an issue on github.
 If you don't know how to do that you can email me directly at mmazharhussainkgb1145@gmail.com.

+You can also contribute on [Patreon](https://www.patreon.com/mazharhussain).